Costa Rica Properties Co. logo

 Legal structure, infrastructure, and property-level risks are not always visible during initial research or site visits.

 In practice, outcomes are shaped less by initial expectations and more by how well buyers understand the tradeoffs involved.
-Costa Rica offers both opportunity and complexity, and navigating it successfully depends on aligning location, lifestyle, and investment objectives from the outset.
+Costa Rica offers both opportunity and complexity, and navigating it successfully depends on aligning location, lifestyle, and long-term ownership objectives from the outset.

 For many buyers, this process begins with time spent in different regions, allowing for a clearer understanding of both the advantages and the constraints of each location before making a long-term commitment.